Jamie Carragher says Arsenal are Europe's best defence but Thierry Henry thinks they 'suffer' defending crosses

 Carragher feels their defensive improvement has given them an edge which boosts their title hopes.

-"At times at the start of the season, I doubted whether Arsenal could win the league because of the lack of goals," Carragher said on Monday Night Football.
+"At times at the start of the season, I doubted whether Arsenal could win the league because of the lack of goals," Carragher said on Monday Night Football, speaking before their 6-0 win over Sheffield United.

 "Yes, they have started scoring goals now, but another solution is to be better defensively.